bartvanhoey/FunctionalCSharp/README.md

 ## Dynamic Programming

-Dynamic Programming (a.k.a dynamic optimization) is a method for solving a complex problem by breaking it down into a collection of simpler sub problems, solving each of those just once, and storing their solutions.
+Dynamic Programming (a.k.a. dynamic optimization) is a method for solving a complex problem by breaking it down into a collection of simpler sub problems, solving each of those just once, and storing their solutions.